tychogroth/SQL-DVD-Rental/README.md

 # 🍿SQL-DVD-Rental

-Utilizing the PostgreSQL Sample Database, this demonstration showcases various SQL queries on the DVD Rental database.
+Utilizing the PostgreSQL and pgAdmin in this demonstration, showcasing various SQL queries on the DVD Rental database.

 *Note: In the results I have applied a LIMIT of 5 for readability.*